playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 Spot lights are the most costly type of light so use them sparingly.

+There are four light source shapes:

+* Punctual
+* Rectangle
+* Disk
+* Sphere

+## Punctual

+The punctual light source shape is an intefissiemmally small point.
+This is the default light source shape.

+## Rectangle

+The rectangle light source shape is a flat 4 sided shape with a specified width and height.
+Examples of a rectangle shape light would be a TV screen.

+## Disk

+The disk light source shape is a round and flat light shape with a specified radius.
+Examples of a disk shape light would be a moon or sun.

+## Sphere

+The sphere light source shape is ball shaped with a specified radius.
+Examples of a sphere shape light would be a light bulb.

+![Shapes][7]

 [1]: /images/user-manual/graphics/lights/directional_icon.jpg
 [2]: /images/user-manual/graphics/lights/directional.jpg
 [3]: /images/user-manual/graphics/lights/point_icon.jpg
 [4]: /images/user-manual/graphics/lights/point.jpg
 [5]: /images/user-manual/graphics/lights/spot_icon.jpg
 [6]: /images/user-manual/graphics/lights/spot.jpg
+[7]: /images/user-manual/graphics/lights/shapes.jpg